Anthropology of the Middle East

 CALL FOR PAPERS:

-Anthropology of Children in the Middle East (Volume 12, Issue 1)
+Visual Anthropology in the Middle East (Volume 14, Issue 2)

 Announcing the Zubaydah Ashkanani Prize!